 Chateau Mont Thabor produces one red Chateauneuf du Pape wine.

-Serving and Decanting Chateau Mont Thabor with Wine, Food Pairing Tips
+Serving Chateau Mont Thabor with Wine, Food Pairing Tips

 The white wine of Chateau Mont Thabor is best served with a myriad of different seafood dishes, shellfish, crab, lobster, sushi, sashimi, chicken, pork and veal, as well as Asian cuisine.